Bluffton-Jasper VIM starting a new dental clinic

-BLUFFTON, SC (WSAV) – Bluffton-Jasper volunteers in medicine have been serving the community for a decade, helping keep thousands in the Lowcountry healthy.
+BLUFFTON, S.C.
+(WSAV) – Bluffton-Jasper Volunteers in Medicine has been serving the community for a decade, helping keep thousands in the Lowcountry healthy.

-For the first time, people will be able come directly to the clinic to keep their pearly whites healthy.
+For the first time, people will be able to come directly to the clinic to keep their pearly whites healthy, too.

 The brand new William and Sheryl Magro Dental Clinic was paid for entirely through donations and grants.